mariotlemes/non3GPP-WiFi/README.md

 11) AMF further sends an NGAP Initial Context Setup Request message including the N3IWF key to the N3IWF which triggers the N3IWF to send an EAP-Success to UE, which completes the EAP-5G session.

-12) 1IPsec SA is established between the UE and N3IWF using the common N3IWF key in tunnel mode with the allocation of an inner IP address for UE and NAS IP address for N3IWF.
-All subsequent NAS messages between
+12) 1 IPsec SA is established between the UE and N3IWF using the common N3IWF key in tunnel mode with the allocation of an inner IP address for UE and NAS IP address for N3IWF.

-13) UE and N3IWF are encapsulated within the established Signalling IPsec SA.
-N3IWF notifies the AMF that the UE context is created by sending a NGAP Initial Context Setup Response.
+13)N3IWF notifies the AMF that the UE context is created by sending a NGAP Initial Context Setup Response.

 14) AMF sends the NAS Registration Accept message including the Allowed NSSAI for the access type for the UE to the N3IWF which forwards the same to the UE through the signalling IPsec SA.